near/pagoda-console/frontend/components/lib/Table/README.md

 # Table

-A table can be used to list a lot of data in a concise manner that users can scan easily.
-This component doesn't implement sorting or filtering - that will be up to you to implement based on your needs.
+Tables are great for listing lots of data for users to easily scan.
+This component doesn't implement sorting or filtering - that will be up to you to implement based on your individual needs.
+Sometimes it might make sense to filter/sort via an API or filter/sort on the client.

 ## Example